Feathers Pattern Design

 - Design B uses only the outlines of the three feathers.
 The feather shapes are then reversed out white.
 Simple, but variations are limited to just altering the background colours.

-- Design C converts the three feather shapes to a clipping path so that they could be coloured by any of the 35 colour swatches below.
+- Design C converts the three feather shapes to a clipping path so that they could be coloured.

 - Design D converts the three feathers to four shades of white.
-They are then overlaid onto design C. Making it easy to create combinations of detailed feather colours and backgrounds.
+They are then overlaid onto design C, to create combinations of detailed feather colours and backgrounds.